michaelnisi/troubled/data/posts/2018/shim.md

 swift test
 ```

-Another thing you could try is running the example, which also checks if resolving the dependencies works.
+Another thing you might want to try is running the example, which is slightly more interesting, for it’s also resolving dependencies.

 ```
 cd example && swift run